This picture shows the mission patch for STS-102.

 News story originally written on March 8, 2001

-The Discovery shuttle as part of STS-102 launched today at 5:42 a.m.
+The Discovery shuttle as part of the STS-102 mission launched today at 5:42 a.m.
 CST.
 The shuttle is headed for the International Space Station (ISS).

 Discovery is also carrying the Leonardo Multipurpose Logistics Module to the ISS.
-This Italian-built module is acting as a moving van for laboratory materials that will be put into the newly delivered Destiny laboratory.
+This Italian-built module is acting as a moving van for lab materials that will be put into the Destiny laboratory.

 You might also be interested in: